Jake Bird (baseball): Colorado Rockies

-2018–21
+2018–2021: Minors

 Bird signed with the Rockies for a signing bonus of $50,000.
 He made his professional debut in 2018 with the Grand Junction Rockies of the Rookie-level Pioneer League, going 4–1 with a 3.38 ERA and 30 strikeouts over 26 2/3 innings pitched in relief.
-In 2019, he played with the Asheville Tourists of the Class A South Atlantic League, with whom he earned mid-season All-Star honors.
-He went 7–2 with two saves and a 3.62 ERA and 80 strikeouts in 40 games (second in the league) over 97 innings.
+In 2019, he played with the Single-A Asheville Tourists and was named a South Atlantic League All-Star.
+He went 7–2 with two saves and a 3.62 ERA and 80 strikeouts in 87 innings in 40 games, tied for third-most in the league.
+Bird didn't pitch competitively in 2020, as the minor league season was cancelled due to the COVID-19 pandemic.
+He spent the off year learning about pitching analytics and body movement, which increased his fastball velocity.

-To begin the 2021 season, he was assigned to the Hartford Yard Goats of the Double-A Northeast, where Bird induced a 70.9% ground ball rate.
+Bird began the 2021 season with the Hartford Yard Goats of the Double-A Northeast, inducing a 70.9% ground ball rate.
 He was then promoted to the Albuquerque Isotopes of the Triple-A West in early June.
 Over 39 appearances between the two clubs, Bird went 6–1 with a 3.38 ERA and 59 strikeouts over 58 2/3 innings.
 He pitched as a reliever in the Arizona Fall League for the Salt River Rafters after the season, and was 0–1 with a save and a 2.84 ERA.

-2022–23
+2022: MLB debut

 Bird returned to the Isotopes to begin the 2022 season.
-There, before he was called up he had a 2.77 ERA with 34 strikeouts in 26 innings over 22 games, and induced a 64.4% ground ball rate.
+Before he was called up, he had a 2.77 ERA with 34 strikeouts in 26 innings over 22 games, and induced a 64.4% ground ball rate.

-On June 11, 2022, the Rockies selected Bird's contract and promoted him to the major leagues.
-He made his MLB debut on June 16, throwing one scoreless inning in relief versus the Cleveland Guardians.
-On July 3, Bird earned his first career win after pitching a scoreless 8th inning against the Arizona Diamondbacks.
-With the Rockies in 2022, he was 2–4 with a 4.91 ERA in 472/3 innings over 38 games.
+On June 11, the Rockies selected Bird's contract and promoted him to the major leagues.
+He made his MLB debut on June 16, throwing one scoreless inning in relief against the Cleveland Guardians.
+On July 3, Bird earned his first MLB win after pitching a scoreless 8th inning against the Arizona Diamondbacks.
+In his rookie season, he was 2–4 with a 4.91 ERA in 472/3 innings over 38 games.